palapala-app/palapala_pdf/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/palapala-app/palapala_pdf.

+## Contributors

+- [Kenneth Geerts](https://github.com/kennethgeerts) - Your foundational contributions to simplicity are greatly appreciated.
+- [Eugen Neagoe](https://github.com/eneagoe) - Thank you for your valuable input, feedback and opinions.

 ## Sponsor This Project

 If you find this project useful and would like to support its development, consider sponsoring or buying a coffee to help keep it going: